Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 `max_tasks_per_node` is set to 1 or unspecified in `pool.json` and any task is running on any node, the update Docker images job will be blocked until that task completes.

+You can work around this behavior by providing the `--ssh` option to the `pool udi` command.
+This will use an SSH side-channel to upgrade the Docker images on the pool.
+Please note that this requires a provisioned SSH user and `ssh` or `ssh.exe` available.

+`pool udi` will always use the SSH side-channel method for pools containing a positive number of low priority nodes.